Skip to Content

 Common examples include:

-How to Prove Liability
+How to Prove Liability in Premises Cases

 At the time of the injury, collect as much information as possible, such as:

-• Take picture of the dangerous condition
+• Photos of the dangerous condition

-• Photograph injuries
+• Photographs of injuries

-In any contact with employees or company representatives, do not apologize, take any responsibility for the accident, or mention that you are going to call an attorney.
-Company representatives or their attorneys may attempt to get you to provide a recorded statement or accept a settlement offer.
+In any contact with employees or company representatives, do not apologize, take responsibility for the accident, or mention that you intend to call an attorney.
+Company representatives or their attorneys may attempt to have you provide a recorded statement or accept a settlement offer.
 These people are not looking out for your best interests.
-You should already have an attorney advising you before you make any moves towards filing a claim.

 Consult a Miami Personal Injury Attorney